How to Format 64GB SD Card/USB Flash Drive to FAT32

 Full Guide to Format SD Card to FAT32

 Unlike the Windows built-in utilities, it breaks the limitations of FAT32 on Windows PC and storage devices.
 In other words, you can directly format your 64GB, 128GB, and even larger SD card to FAT32 without losing storage capacity as well as affecting the SD card read/write speed.
-Besides FAT32, this software also supports to format your device to NTFS, ReFS, FAT16, Ext2, Ext3, etc.
+Besides FAT32, this software also supports formatting your device to NTFS, ReFS, FAT16, Ext2, Ext3, etc.

 Connect your SD card to your computer and start to format your 32GB/64GB/128GB SD card to FAT32 with ease.